shariquebaig100-eng/Movie-App/README.md

 - View all movies with pagination
 - Search movies by title or description
 - Sort movies by:
+  - Rating
   - Name
-  - Rating
   - Release Date
   - Duration
-- Responsive UI using Material-UI
+- Responsive UI with Material-UI
-- Skeleton loaders for better UX
+- Loading skeletons for better UX

 ### 🛠 Admin Features
-- Secure admin login
+- Secure login (JWT based)
 - Add new movies
 - Edit existing movies
 - Delete movies
-- Sync IMDb Top 250 movies (admin only)
+- IMDb Top 250 movie sync (admin only)

+---

-### 🔐 Authentication & Authorization
+## 🔐 Authentication & Authorization

-- JWT-based authentication
+- JWT based authentication
-- Role-based access control (User / Admin)
+- Role based access control
 - Protected admin routes
+- Token stored securely in browser
+- Auto logout on token expiry

 ---

-## 🧰 Tech Stack
+## 🧱 Tech Stack

 ### Frontend
-- React.js (Vite)
+- React (Vite)
 - Material-UI (MUI)
 - React Router DOM
 - Axios
-- Context API
-- react-hot-toast
+- React Hot Toast

 ### Backend
 - Node.js
 - Express.js
-- MongoDB (Atlas)
+- MongoDB Atlas
 - Mongoose
 - JWT
+- Bcrypt

+### Deployment
+- **Frontend** → Vercel
-- bcryptjs
+- **Backend** → Railway
-- Bull Queue (for background jobs)
+- **Database** → MongoDB Atlas

 ---

-## 📂 Project Structure
+## 📁 Project Structure

+## 🎞 IMDb Top 250 Integration (Note)

+The application includes backend logic to fetch and store IMDb Top 250 movies using the official IMDb API.

+The integration has been tested locally and works as expected.
+However, in the production environment, outbound requests to `imdb-api.com` are blocked due to hosting network/DNS restrictions, so automatic syncing is not executed in production.

+This is an environment-level limitation, not a code-level issue.